videntity/django-fhir/README.md

 given resource to be permitted or denied. ie. Allow Patient resource to be searched but update or Delete can be denied.
 Each FHIR Transaction mode is a BooleanField in the database.
 SupportedResourceType.access_denied("field_name") or
-SupportedResourceType.access_permitted("field_name") will return a True or False value
+SupportedResourceType.access_permitted("field_name") will return a True or False value.

 example usage:
     from .utils import check_access_interaction_and_resource_type